-'''

 <generator type="randombinary">

-'''

 The generator is a new object, it's being defined to help us fill in the values of the interaction sphere.
 There are different generator types - this one, a randombinary generator, will generate only 1s or 0s.
 It generates 1s at a given rate.
-A more complete discussion of the various generator types is in Appendix D.
+A more complete discussion of the various generator types is under the Generating Random Numbers heading.

-'''

-<rows first="0" last="node class::agent::count_minus_one"/>
+<rows first="0" last="nodeclass::agent::count_minus_one"/>

-'''

-All numbers used to count things in Construct XML use cardinal numbers, also known as "computer science counting", where the ! first indice value is 0, not 1.
+All numbers used to count things in Construct XML use cardinal numbers, also known as "computer science counting", where the first index value is 0, not 1.
 Thus, the last digit on my right hand is digit number 4, not 5, even though I have five digits.
 I have, after all, counted out five numbers (0,1,2,3,4).
 The rows object tells the generator in what parts of the matrix it should assign numbers.
 You can (and often will) use multiple generators for one network.
 In this case, the generator should assign values for all rows of the matrix - 0 is the first agent, and agent::count_minus_one is a built in mechanism for construct to identify the number of nodes in a node set.
 It works with all defined node sets in the input file.
 It's handy shorthand so you don't need to keep track of how many agents exist.

 All generators assume (except one) that they should fill in all values inclusive of and between the first and last of both the row and column arguments.
-The one exception, not discussed in detail here, is reading in a network from a file (this is covered in the CSV generator section).
+The one exception, not discussed in detail here, is reading in a network from a file.
 Thus, if you want two or more groups of agents, you may want to keep track of the start and end of those groups.
 This is why it's easier, almost always, to number your agents contiguously by their most important group affiliation, as discussed previously with hands and digits in the Agents section above.

-'''

-<cols first="0" last="node class::agent::count_minus_one"/>
+<cols first="0" last="nodeclass::agent::count_minus_one"/>

-'''